-The St. James-Assiniboia School Division Certificate is awarded to students who have completed 40 hours of community service (see COMMUNITY INVOLVEMENT ACTIVITY CERTIFICATE).
+The St. James-Assiniboia School Division Certificate is awarded to students who have completed 40 hours of community service (see Community Activity Service Certificate on page 6).

 The SJASD Technology Education Certificate is awarded to students who successfully complete a minimum of 30 credits, including compulsory academic subjects, and vocational requirements.